Nell Freudenberger

-Nell Freudenberger (born 1975, in New York City) is an American novelist, essayist, and short-story writer.
+Nell Freudenberger (born April 21, 1975 in New York City) is an American novelist, essayist, and short-story writer.

 Education

-Freudenberger graduated from Harvard and has traveled extensively in Asia.
+Freudenberger graduated from Harvard University with a Bachelor of Arts and received a Master of Fine Arts from New York University.

 Career

 Fiction

-Freudenberger's fiction has appeared in Granta, The Paris Review, and The New Yorker.
+Freudenberger's fiction has appeared in Granta, The Paris Review and The New Yorker.
 After her collection Lucky Girls was published in 2003, she received the PEN/Malamud Award, a short story prize sponsored by PEN International.
 When Freudenberger's novel The Dissident appeared in 2006, she received the Janet Heidinger Kafka Prize for Fiction.

 In June 2010, Freudenberger was featured along with fellow writers Chimamanda Ngozi Adichie, Karen Russell, ZZ Packer, and Gary Shteyngart in The New Yorker's "20 Under 40 Fiction" issue.
 Per the magazine, these authors represented "Twenty young writers who capture the inventiveness and the vitality of contemporary American fiction."
 The list received widespread media attention.
+She had a MacDowell Fellowship in 2001, 2002, and 2023.

 Journalism

 Freudenberger's travel writing has been published in Travel + Leisure, Salon, The New Yorker, and The Telegraph Magazine.
 She has written book reviews for The New York Times, The New Yorker, Vogue and The Nation.